sbrentan/sdn-on-demand-slices/README.md

 ### UDP Packet
 ![Sending a packet](images/send_packet_net1_udp.gif)

-## How does packet tracing works?
+## How does packet tracing work?

 In order to have the Ryu application correctly monitor a packet, a specific mechnism has been implemented.

 In general, what happens is:

-1. The web interface sends a request to the Ryu controller APId to send a packet with the specified parameters.
+1. The web interface sends a request to the Ryu controller APIs to send a packet with the specified parameters.
 2. The Ryu controller receives the request and stores this new packet.
-3. The thread that has been spawned by the `Mininet` executable (the one that printed `Polling APIs for packets requests...` at application startup) polls the Ryu controller API for new packets requests every second.
+3. The thread that has been spawned by the `Mininet` executable (the one that printed `Polling APIs for packets requests...` at application startup) polls the Ryu controller API for new packet requests every second.
 4. When a new packet request is found, the polling thread sends the packet in the network using the `send_packet.py` script, which is located in the `commands` folder of the project.
 This script is executed in the Mininet environment inside the source host, which is the host that will send the packet.
 5. The `send_packet.py` script builds the packet with the specified parameters and sends it in the network using the python `socket` library.
 Additionally, a special tag is set to track the packet (more details on this in the following note).
 6. The Ryu controller receives and recognizes the packet as a monitored packet, and progressively stores the packet's position in the network at each step.